The EuroMillions Jackpot Cap

 Rolldowns and Must Be Won Draws

-If the jackpot rolls over four more times after it hits the jackpot cap, a Must Be Won draw will take place.
-In Must Be Won draws the entire jackpot prize is guaranteed to be given away, even if no one matches all the numbers in the winning line.
-The below steps describe how the jackpot is awarded in Must Be Won draws:
+If the jackpot rolls over four more times after it hits the EuroMillions cap, a Must Be Won draw will take place.
+In Must Be Won draws, the entire jackpot kitty is guaranteed to be given away, even if no one matches all the numbers in the winning line.
+This is because the jackpot can roll down to the prize tier below.
+The steps below describe how the jackpot is awarded in Must Be Won draws:

 To date, only three Must Be Won draws have occurred in EuroMillions.
-The most recent was on 8th October 2019, after the jackpot went 22 draws without a winner and remained at its jackpot cap for five successive draws.
+The most recent was on 8th October 2019, after the jackpot remained at its maximum amount for five successive draws.
 The first ever Must Be Won draw took place on 3rd February 2006 after a run of 11 consecutive rollovers, and that was closely followed by another Must Be Won draw on 17th November 2006.

 Jackpot Cap Increase